nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 ```

 For example, String implements Comparable<String>.
 You can compare strings with other strings, but not with objects of different classes.
-If the array list has elements of type E, then we want to require that E implements Comparable<E>.
-Here is the method:
+If the ArrayList has elements of type E, then we want to require that E implements Comparable<E>:

 ```
 public static <E extends Comparable<E>> E min(ArrayList<E> objects) {